 - Neither HTTPS nor VPNs will protect your device from malware or scams.
 You should apply common sense and caution when using suspicious websites or services.

 In conclusion, VPNs are third-party software that protects Internet privacy, while HTTPS is a protocol that secures communications over the Web.
 You don’t need a VPN to use HTTPS and vice versa, but you can use both technologies at the same time to accomplish different goals.
 You can access an HTTPS website from a remote VPN server to securely buy a service that is restricted in your country.
-And that’s the beauty of modern technology.
+That’s the beauty of modern technology and it concludes our in-depth VPN versus HTTPS analysis.